marcu87/hashme/README.md

 Get md5 hash of files using javascript and HTML5.

-Please check the examples here:
+Please check the live example here:

 http://marcu87.github.com/hashme/